jsiegenthaler/homebridge-eosstb/README.md

 ## Special app channels (Netflix) ##
 Some channels such as Netflix are actually apps on the set-top box, and not normal linear TV channels.
 They appear in the channel list on the TV, and can be added to favourites.
 However, they are not broadcast as a normal linear TV channel in the master channel list.
-Therefore, the name cannot be determined from the profile favourite channel list, and the name appears as "Channel xxx" where xxx is the channel id.
-To overcome this, add the channelId and the channelName to channelNames in the config as per the examples below:
+Therefore, the name cannot be determined from the profile favourite channel list, and the name appears as "Channel xxxxxx" where xxxxxx is the channelId.
+To overcome this, add the channelId and the channelName to the channelNames section in the config as per the examples below:

 * Telenet BE:
 ```js